 High waves or a particularly bad storm may lead to an occasional cancellation, but this is very rare indeed.
 Full ferry timetables can be found here.

-If coming out from Cambodia to Koh Kood, you may just make the 12.30pm or 13.00 boat with a very early start, say 05.00am from Siem Reap.
-Over-nighting in Trat maybe a less stressful option.
-If you do stay there, the boat companies run their free daily shuttle taxi from Trat to Laem Sok Pier as normal.
-Pick-up from your guesthouse or Trat Bus Station is around 11.00am.
+If coming out from Cambodia to Koh Kood, you would opt for the 14.20 with a very early start, say 05.00 from Siem Reap.
+Over-nighting in Trat is another option.
+If you do stay there, the boat companies run their a 40bt daily shuttle taxi from Trat to Laem Sok Pier – organise this through your guesthouse.

 Full boat details here.